Last updated on September 13th, 2019 at 12:33 pm

 Believe it or not, the perfect technique for packing the bowl on your herbal vape pen still references back to a lot of the old-school techniques.
-The coarseness of the grind and the tension of the pack are still contributing factors to the effectiveness of the vaping experience.
-Therein, is the same principle that surrounds the whole concept of whether the bowl is packed too tight or too loose.
-Any avid herbal vaper, whether they are from the old-school days or newly into the scene as a vaping advocate can attest to the fact that the pack is just as important as the product itself.
-A bowl that is packed to tightly will restrict airflow and one that is packed too loose will burn away much too fast and waste your product.
+The coarseness of the grind are contributing factors to the effectiveness of the vaping experience.
+This the same principle of whether the bowl packed too tight or too loose.
+Any avid herbal vaper can attest to the fact that the pack is just as important as the product itself.
+A bowl that’s packed to tight will restrict airflow.
+One that is packed too loose will burn away much too fast and waste your product.

-Even in the days of combustion, it was widely understood that there was a precarious balance in the packing technique required to achieve the perfect burn and get to that absolutely coveted blissful sweet spot of satisfaction.
+Even in the days of combustion, it was understood that there was a precarious balance in the packing technique.
+This was required to achieve the perfect burn.
 We established that the coarseness of the grain is every bit as important as the way you pack of the bowl itself.

 Grinding your Herbs